 A key element helping companies become more sustainable in their business practices is a robust Quality Infrastructure (QI).
 As a report by the United Nations Industrial Development Organization (UNIDO) notes, QI systems with their building blocks of standardization, metrology, accreditation and conformity assessment, and in particular, testing, certification and inspection services, play a fundamental role in supporting this transformation.
 “QI can help consumers make informed choices, encourage innovation, lead businesses and industries to take up appropriate new technologies and organization methods improving current practices, and support public authorities in designing and implementing public policies aligned with the SDGs,” the report said.

-Quality, which a robust QI fosters is also in line with SDG 9 “Build resilient infrastructure, promote sustainable industrialization and foster innovation.”, while simultaneously putting the principles of the infrastructure imperative in SDGs into practice.
-The Covid-19 pandemic that has taken a devastating human and economic toll has also underscored the need for a QI to ensure that vaccines, medicines and Personal Protective Equipment (PPE) pass standardized tests across the world.
+Quality, which a robust QI fosters, is also in line with SDG 9, “Build resilient infrastructure, promote sustainable industrialisation and foster innovation.”, while simultaneously putting the principles of the infrastructure imperative in SDGs into practice.
+The Covid-19 pandemic that has taken a devastating human and economic toll has also underscored the need for a QI to ensure that vaccines, medicines, and Personal Protective Equipment (PPE) pass standardised tests across the world.

 In a globalized world, nations' economic prosperity is inextricably linked to their ability to manufacture and trade precisely made and tested products and components that are accepted by trading partners and meet destination market and consumer requirements.
 Manufacturers need to ensure that their products are of consistent quality, comply with relevant regulations and standards, and meet the necessary requirements and specifications.
 Quality imperative especially Auditing, Certification, Testing, Inspection, and training plays a pivotal role in this.

-Critically, implementation of standards can also mitigate the negative environmental impact of production processes and support infrastructure and improve energy efficiency, including buildings, industrial plants, vehicles, appliances, among others.
+Critically, implementation of standards can also mitigate the negative environmental impact of production processes, support infrastructure and improve energy efficiency, including buildings, industrial plants, vehicles, and appliances, among others.
 They also aid in SDG industry innovation and infrastructure by disseminating the best practices.

 Today tariff barriers are coming down, but non-tariff barriers to trade – especially those related to sustainability – are becoming more stringent.
 This is in tune with SDG 9 that refers to upgrading infrastructure and retrofitting industries to make them sustainable, with increased resource-use efficiency and re-use and greater adoption of clean and environmentally sound technologies and industrial processes.

-In such a scenario, calibration and test reports, inspection data and certification produced by an accredited conformity assessment provider give companies a vital competitive advantage while enhancing confidence among consumers, suppliers, purchasers and regulators about manufacturer’s claims, thereby simultaneously contributing towards SDG industry innovation and infrastructure.
+In such a scenario, calibration and test reports, inspection data and certification produced by an accredited conformity assessment provider give companies a vital competitive advantage while enhancing confidence among consumers, suppliers, purchasers, and regulators about manufacturer’s claims, thereby simultaneously contributing towards SDG industry innovation and infrastructure.

 Little wonder then that getting their infrastructure as well as production processes tested, inspected and certified is on the top of most enlightened C-Suite executives’ agenda.